|<<< | >>>|

 - In laser-based manufacturing, such as laser cutting, a laser head can be the assembly from which the laser beam exits toward the work piece.
 A laser cutting head may not contain the laser source, but the focusing optics, a protection glass, and also additional facilities e.g. to direct a gas flow to the cutting zone.
 The light may enter the laser head via a high power optical fiber cable.

-See also: lasers, gain media, diode-pumped lasers, lamp-pumped lasers
+See also: lasers, pump chambers, gain media, diode-pumped lasers, lamp-pumped lasers

 and other articles in the category lasers